Delegation

 }

-// Step 5: Verify credential with delegation check
+// Step 5: Verify the credential, then walk the delegation chain separately

 credential(credential)